vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 ### Flash the images

-Connect your host pc to the Cradlepoint device with:
+Connect the host pc to the Cradlepoint device with:
 1. a serial terminal 8n1,115200
 2. an Ethernet cable connected to the LAN port